Royal Palace of Naples tickets & tours | Price comparison

 1

-If you want the calmest start, reserve your slot before Saturday demand builds.
-Booking for Palazzo Reale di Napoli adds a small fee, but it usually saves you queue time at the desk.
+If you want the calmest start, buy through official channels before Saturday demand builds.
+The main Palazzo Reale di Napoli ticket is valid during ordinary opening days and times, so advance purchase can still save you queue time at the desk.
 That way your visit starts with the rooms, not the line.

 2